jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Access-Control/Access-Control-Base-On-Bucket-Policy.md

 -   Authorize sub-users of other accounts to access.

     You can grant sub-users of other accounts the permission to access your OSS resources.

+-   Authorize role and access.

+    You can grant permissions to roles accessing your OSS resources.

 -   Grant anonymous users the access permissions with specific restrictions.